dashabezik/Morley/README.md

 # Example

-Run ``` morley ``` command on the command line (or in [Anaconda Prompt](https://github.com/dashabezik/Morley/blob/main/doc/installation.md#Launch)), follow the instructions in the User Guide (more detailed instruction is in [Appendix B](https://github.com/dashabezik/Morley/blob/main/doc/appendix_b.md)).
+Run ``` morley ``` command on the command line (or in [Anaconda Prompt](https://github.com/dashabezik/Morley/blob/main/doc/installation.md#Launch)), follow the instructions in the User Guide (more detailed instruction is in [the expanded user guide](https://github.com/dashabezik/Morley/blob/main/doc/appendix_b.md)).
 For quickstart you can use [example file](https://github.com/dashabezik/Morley/blob/main/photos.rar).
 Bigger raw photos dataset, which you can use an advanced example, is placed [here](https://github.com/dashabezik/plants).

 ![terminal animation](doc/morley_launch.gif)